cedrickchee/YDKGo/content/docs/language/pointers/_index.md

-will want to run it concurrently, that means that we would blow by it and anytime the live heap passed beyond the scope of the size of the heap, there's one configuration option in Go called `GOGC` and the default is 100 and that means we're gonna have 100% growth on that heap when the live heap has to go by it.
+will want to run it concurrently, that means that we would blow by it and anytime the live heap passed beyond the scope of the size of the heap, there's one configuration option in Go called `GOGC` and the default is 100 and that means we will have 100% growth on that heap when the live heap has to go by it.

 Chart: